 Maarten Siebel has professional expertise in water management including, clean-water production, solid waste administration and overseeing industrial ecology systems.
 He has experience in research and capacity-building projects in several country contexts, including India, China, Indonesia and Guatemala.
 Dr. Siebel is the associate professor of Environmental Biotechnology.
 He earned his Ph.D in Bioprocess Engineering from Montana State University, in the U.S.A.

-As director of Transition International, Irma supports social and economic development in transition processes, with a special focus on vulnerable groups and gender.
+Irma Specht is the director of Transition International.
+In this role, she supports social and economic development in transition processes, with a special focus on vulnerable groups and gender.
 She has a broad international experience in vocational and business training, labour market analyses, small business set-up and private sector development.

 For questions or more information about this course, please email email@example.com or call +31(70) 37 38 695.